BHARAT ELECTRONICS LTD (NSE: BEL) Q3 2026 Earnings Call dated Jan. 28, 2026

 Manoj Jain

 And the key driver for better EBITDA margin typically is product mix.
-But definitely the indigenization which we are keep on increasing.
-Our value addition is becoming more and more we are.
-Our material cost in our overall turnover is reducing, although marginally slightly, but it is in the reduction side only.
+But definitely the indigenization which we are in keep on increasing.
+Our value addition is becoming more and more we are — our material cost in our overall turnover is reducing, although marginally slightly, but it is in the reduction side only.
 And that is mainly because of more and more indigenization, more and more involving our MSME friends.
 So because of that little bit more push on positive side for the EBITDA margins are there.

 Jyoti Gupta

-So one more question.
-In terms of execution pay which is key in the defense electronics, are there any delays in project deliveries due to supply chain constraints or approvals?
-And if so, how is bell mitigating those in case there is anything for future products that you see or anything currently which is there?
+Sir one more question.
+In terms of execution pay, which is key in the defense electronics.
+Are there any delays in project deliveries due to supply chain constraints or approvals?
+And if so, how is BEL mitigating those in case there is anything for future products that you see or anything currently which is there?

 Manoj Jain